openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The `proof` element MUST incorporate the Credential Issuer Identifier (audience), and a `c_nonce` value generated by the Authorization Server or the Credential Issuer to allow the Credential Issuer to detect replay.
 The way that data is incorporated depends on the key proof type.
 In a JWT, for example, the `c_nonce` value is conveyed in the `nonce` claim, whereas the audience is conveyed in the `aud` claim.
 In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the key proof object and the Credential Issuer (the intended audience) is included as the `domain` element.

-The initial `c_nonce` value can be returned in a successful Token Response as defined in (#token-response), in a Credential Error Response as defined in (#issuer-provided-nonce), or in a Batch Credential Error Response as defined in (#batch-credential_error_response).
+The initial `c_nonce` value can be returned in a successful Token Response as defined in (#token-response), in a Credential Error Response as defined in (#issuer-provided-nonce), or in a Batch Credential Error Response as defined in (#batch-credential-error-response).

 Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using Credential format specific parameters and a key proof type `cwt`: